Travel Guide: Best California Road Trips

 And remember that even though you’re hitting the road, there’s no reason to concede to junky road snacks.
 Put the Pringles aside and splurge on a trusty cooler.
 Pack tasty, healthy snacks such as dried fruit, guacamole, hummus and pitas, turkey jerky, or energy bars.
 Never fear if you’re flagging and in desperate need of sweets–you can always pack a bar of dark chocolate or some chocolate-covered nuts for added protein.

 You can hit them all, or just pick a few–either way, here are our suggestions on California’s must-see sights.
 (Don’t worry.
 Even after your trip, there will still be plenty to see!)

 Fly into LAX, grab your rental car, but don’t be too hasty to hit the road.
 L.A.’s dining and doing is only comparable to the Big Apple (but with better weather!)
-Stroll along Rodeo Drive for some premium window shopping, or snap some pictures along the Walk of Fame.
+Stroll along Rodeo Drive for premium window shopping, or snap pictures along the Walk of Fame.
 Drop by the California Science Center or the famous Madame Tussaud’s Wax Museum for an afternoon.

 San Luis Obispo